julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

   - question: "Can anxiety tea be used daily?"
     answer: "Yes, gentle herbs like chamomile and lemon balm are traditionally used daily, while stronger herbs are used as needed."
 ---

-There are moments when anxiety doesn’t respond to information.
+When the body is tight.
+The breath is shallow.
+The mind is looping.

 You already know what’s happening.
+You understand the patterns.
 You’ve read the herbs.
-You understand the patterns.

-But the body is still tight.
-The breath still shallow.
-The mind still looping.

 What’s missing is not knowledge.